daryllxd/lifelong-learning/startups/kapuluan-talk.md

-It wasn't just corruption, Koera, Malaysia, HK was corrupt.
+It wasn't just corruption, Korea, Malaysia, HK was corrupt.
 Corruption does not explain economic backwardness.
 What explains economic backwardness was stupid economic policies.

 "inward-looking Filipino first nationalist industrialization"